Desmond Haynes: Centuries

 Haynes scored centuries (100 or more runs in an innings) in Test matches and One Day International (ODI) matches on 18 and 17 occasions respectively during his international career.

 His first Test century came in February 1980 against New Zealand at the Carisbrook, Dunedin, a match the West Indies lost by one wicket.
 His highest score of 184 runs came the same year against England at the Lord's Cricket Ground, London.
 Five of his Test centuries came against Australia.
 Haynes scored Test centuries at twelve cricket grounds, against five different opponents, including eight at venues outside the West Indies.
 As of August 2013, he is seventh in the list of Test century-makers for the West Indies.

 He scored a century on his ODI debut in February 1978 against Australia at the Antigua Recreation Ground, St John's.
 His score of 148 runs in the match earned him a man of the match award, resulting in the West Indies' win.
 His highest score in ODIs remained 152 runs, against India at the Bourda, Georgetown in March 1989.
 Due to his man-of-the-match performance, the West Indies won the match by 101 runs, and the series 5–0.
 He was most successful against Australia making six ODI centuries against them.
 As of August 2013, Haynes is the third in the list of ODI century-makers for the West Indies, and sixteenth overall among all-time combined century-makers.

 Post retirement

-After retirement as player, Haynes has served as Chairman of Selectors of the Barbados Cricket Association, President of Carlton Cricket Club, Secretary of the West Indies Players Association and is currently a Director of the West Indies Cricket Board.
+After retirement as player, Haynes has served as Chairman of Selectors of the Barbados Cricket Association, President of Carlton Cricket Club, Secretary of the West Indies Players' Association and is currently a Director at Cricket West Indies.
 He is a former Government Senator and was Chairman of the National Sports Council.
 His main relaxation is golf.
 A biography Lion of Barbados was published about him, punning on his middle name 'Leo'.